 Juventus' 10 best transfers of all time

-The Bianconeri have enjoyed unprecedented dominance over Italian football over the last decade, and fell just at the last hurdle in their pursuit of 10 titles in a row in 2020/21 when they surrendered the Scudetto to Inter.
+The Bianconeri have enjoyed unprecedented recent success in Italian football, and fell just at the last hurdle in their pursuit of 10 titles in a row in 2020/21 when they surrendered the Scudetto to Inter.

 In the nine years previous they were unstoppable and that is largely due to their smart investments in players.

-Over the last 20 years they have signed players who would turn into legendary figures at the club, some of whom are still there to this day.
+Over the last 20 yearsor so they have signed players who would turn into legendary figures at the club, some of whom are still there to this day.

-So, over the last two decades, who has been Juventus' best transfers?
+So, since 2000, who have been Juventus' best transfers?

 David Trezeguet- €25m (from Monaco, 2000)